AndorfLab/ImmPort-Curation-Tool/documentation/Load_files_from_immport.md

 <img width="805" height="209" alt="image" src="https://github.com/user-attachments/assets/dc0f33de-4a6f-4140-9f7b-415c5441c051" />
 <hr>

+## Next Steps

 All done!
 These files can now be uploaded to the *1.
 ImmPort Files* tab of the Curation Tool.

+The three files should be in CSV format.
+The file names should include the study ID, followed by _Study_Files.csv, _Planned_Visits.csv, and _Protocols.csv.
+For example, if the study ID is SDY89765, the protocol file would be named SDY89765_Protocols.csv.
+These files are functionally equivalent to the study_file.txt, planned_visit.txt, and protocol.txt files that can be publicly downloaded from ImmPort.

+Specifically, file names and formats differ slightly between public downloads and administrator exports; however, both contain the necessary information for the Curation Tool.
+The primary difference is that administrator exports typically do not include a STUDY_ACCESSION column.
+As a result, the study accession must be entered manually in the “Input the study ID” text box within the application.

-For more information about how to do this, please read the [Uploading ImmPort Files](Using-the-Application.md#uploading-immport-files) section of the user manual.
+For more information about how to upload the files to the tool, please read the [Uploading ImmPort Files](Using-the-Application.md#uploading-immport-files) section of the user manual.